It makes sense that this garlic shrimp scampi is one of the first recipes I wanted to share on Coined Cuisine.

 It defrosts in literal minutes, cooks in even less time, and is super nutritious and tasty.
 I’ve subbed shrimp for almost any recipe, too – tacos, fried rice, nachos, pasta… okay, now that I’ve completely redone Bubba’s speech about the best protein ever, let’s get straight to this recipe.

-3. Add the butter, white wine, and the rest of the olive oil to the same skillet.
+- Add the butter, white wine, lemon juice, and the rest of the olive oil to the same skillet.

-5. Add veggies back into the skillet and baste the meat and veggies using the scampi liquid.
+- Add veggies back into the skillet and baste the meat and veggies using the scampi liquid.
 Place pasta in the skillet and stir to cover with sauce.

 The Coined Breakdown